The Moon Dictionary

 Conjunction

-These are the most common “photo ops” for astrophotographers.
-Technically, they share the same right ascension.
+These are popular targets for astrophotographers.
+Technically, two objects are in conjunction when they share the same right ascension as viewed from Earth.

 Copernicus

-Known for its terraced walls.
-It is often cited as the textbook example of a lunar crater.
+Known for its terraced inner walls and central peaks.
+It is often cited as the textbook example of a complex lunar impact crater.

 Corn Moon

-Often used when the Harvest Moon falls early in October, making the September moon the “Corn Moon.”
+Often used when the Harvest Moon falls in October instead, making the September moon the “Corn Moon.”

 Crater